2024 Stanley Cup Final: Game seven

 Sam Reinhart (pictured with the Buffalo Sabres) scored the Cup-winning goal in game seven.

 In game seven, the Panthers began the scoring when forward Evan Rodrigues shot toward the goal, with Carter Verhaeghe deflecting the puck past Oilers goaltender Stuart Skinner.
 Oilers forward Mattias Janmark then tied the game, scoring on the breakaway after receiving a stretch pass from defenceman Cody Ceci.
-In the second period, after a narrow save by Bobrovsky, Dmitry Kulikov got the puck to Florida in the corner, Verhaeghe passed the puck to forward Sam Reinhart, who fired a wrist a shot past Skinner for a 2–1 lead.
+In the second period, after a narrow save by Bobrovsky, Dmitry Kulikov got the puck to Florida in the corner, Verhaeghe passed the puck to forward Sam Reinhart, who fired a wrist shot past Skinner for a 2–1 lead.
 The Panthers defended their lead into the third period, with goaltender Sergei Bobrovsky stopping the remaining nine shots to win their first Stanley Cup.

 Panthers captain Aleksander Barkov became the first Finnish-born captain to win the Cup, while the Panthers became the first team to win game seven of the Final at home since the Carolina Hurricanes did so in 2006, also against the Oilers.

 Oilers captain Connor McDavid was awarded the Conn Smythe Trophy as the most valuable player of the playoffs, becoming the first player since Jean-Sebastien Giguere in and the sixth overall to be awarded the Conn Smythe despite losing the Final.
 McDavid also joined Reggie Leach in as the only skaters to achieve this feat.